ohayodevs/bucket-list/README.md

 All data returned from API actions is formatted as JSON.

+### Planning Process & Problem-solving Strategy

+- As an odd numbered team, we had to work together on all features at together.
+- We broke down each problem to smaller issues and tackled them piece by piece.

 ### Unsolved Issues for Future Iterations
 - Add another relationship completed goals